 Positive Action 6 – Present Yourself With Esteem.

 In a very similar way that smiling helps to improve your self esteem, the way you dress and present yourself to the world can have a similar effect.

 When we wear clothes, even if it is a single item, that makes us feel good, we stand straighter and convey a sense of pride.
 This projects a positive image to the world.

 So positive action step 6 is to choose clothes or styles that make you feel good, that showcase your individual personality and, most importantly, make you confident.

-Number 7 – Punishing Yourself?
-Let Go & Forgive
+Positive Action 7 – Self Kindness, Let Go & Forgive

 If we really want our self esteem to improve then we need to be compassionate with ourselves.